RealTreasury/business-case-builder/docs/END_TO_END_WORKFLOW.md

 ## 1. Admin Research (Internal)

 - Admins can generate a company overview through the test dashboard.
-- Uses `RTBCB_LLM::generate_company_overview()` to call the configured GPT model with a strict JSON schema for analysis, recommendations, references, and key metrics.
+- Uses `RTBCB_LLM_Unified::generate_company_overview()` to call the configured GPT model with a strict JSON schema for analysis, recommendations, references, and key metrics.
-- See `inc/class-rtbcb-llm.php` for the system and user prompts that drive this call.
+- See `inc/class-rtbcb-llm-unified.php` for the system and user prompts that drive this call.

 ## 2. User Form Submission (Public)